cisagov/manage.get.gov/docs/developer/user-permissions.md

 ## Adding roles

-The current MVP design uses only a single role called `UserDomainRole.Roles.ADMIN` that has all access on a domain.
+The current MVP design uses only a single role called `UserDomainRole.Roles.MANAGER` that has all access on a domain.
 As such, the permission mixin doesn't need to examine the `role` field carefully.
 In the future, as we add additional roles that our product vision calls for (read-only? editing only some information?), we need to add conditional